 The best soundbars have become wildly popular because they make this upgrade so simple.
 They take up barely any space compared to a traditional surround sound speaker system, and you need just a single HDMI cable to connect them to any recent TV, which means they're controlled by your TV's volume buttons – easy all around!

 There are soundbars available for all levels – if you've got an elite model from our guide to the best TVs, you can get a soundbar with that delivers Dolby Atmos surround sound that's just as cinematic as your set's images.
+More mid-range soundbars can still add cinematic 3D-effect sound with extra depth to pair with the best TVs under £1000.
+And the more budget soundbars replace the often-weak audio of the best TVs under £500 and adds clarity for speech, depth for action effects, and generally a rich experience.

 The best soundbar you can buy today